OpenTermsArchive/contrib-versions/Vbulletin/Privacy Policy.md

     Text Messaging

-    Opt-In Messages.
-We may make available text messaging services through which you can receive messages from us and send messages to us on your mobile phone, which will be governed by the text messaging terms and conditions for the applicable service. .
-You will receive a text message from us after opting in to the text messaging service by sending a message to us from your mobile phone or signing up through our site(s) or a third party website.
-If you sign up for the text messaging services, you consent to the use of an automatic dialing system to deliver text messages to the mobile phone number which you have provided for the transmission of these text messages.
-We will use the information we obtain in connection with the text messaging services in accordance with this Privacy Policy.
-Your consent to receiving text messaging from us is a not a condition of purchase.
-The number of text messages you receive will be based upon the text messaging service(s) you sign up for.
-The text messaging services may not be compatible with all mobile phone devices.

-    Automatic Messages.
-If your healthcare provider has signed up for our text messaging services, you may automatically receive appointment reminder messages and other health care messages, as defined by the Health Insurance Portability and Accountability Act of 1996, which are exempt from the Telephone Consumer Protection Act and sent at the request of your healthcare provider.
-Your healthcare provider has represented and warranted to us that they have received your consent to the use of an automatic dialing system to the deliver appointment reminder messages and other informational health-related messages to the phone number you provided.
-The number of appointment reminders and other healthcare messages sent to you will depend on the number of messages sent from your healthcare provider.
-Please see more information about the Health Insurance Portability and Accountability Act of 1996 below.
-If you have questions about the health care messages sent on behalf of your healthcare provider, you should contact your healthcare provider directly.

-    Rates.
-Standard message and data rates may apply to any messages sent by us or you.
-Please contact your wireless provider with any questions regarding text messaging or data rates and plans.

-    Security.
-You acknowledge and agree that the text messages are provided via wireless systems which use radios (and other means) to transmit communications over complex networks.
-We do not guarantee that your use of the text messaging service will be private or secure, and we are not liable to you for any lack of privacy or security you may experience.
-You are fully responsible for taking precautions and providing security measures best suited for your situation and intended use of the text messaging service(s).

-    Help.
-You can reply “HELP” to any text message from us if you need assistance with the text messaging services.
+    We may make available text messaging services in which you can receive messages from us and send messages to us on your mobile phone, which will be governed by our Text Messaging Services Policy.

     Opting Out of Requested Communications

     Requested communications include, for instance, email newsletters or software updates that may be expressly requested by you or which you consented to receive.
 After you request such communications, you may "opt out" of receiving them by using one of the following methods:

     *   Select the email "opt out" or "unsubscribe" link, or follow the opt-out instructions included in each email communication.
-    *   To unsubscribe from text messages delivered to mobile devices, reply to the message with the words "STOP" or "END" or contact the applicable site or company affiliate.
     *   Return to the web page(s) where you originally registered your preferences and follow the opt-out instructions.
     *   Contact us.
 Please provide your name, contact information, and specific relevant information that you no longer wish to receive.
-    *   To re-opt in, reply “START”, unless otherwise provided by the text messaging terms and conditions applicable to the text message program.

     Opting Out of Transactional or Relationship Communications

     Communications that are sent by or on behalf of a user are indicated as being "From" that user.
 Communications that are sent by us are indicated as being from us or one of our account or support specialists assigned to assist you.
 Either type of communication may be "real time" communications or communications triggered automatically upon the occurrence of certain events or dates, such as appointment reminders.
 Email communications received from users and our administrative announcements are often transactional or relationship messages, such as appointment requests, reminders and cancellations.
-You may not be able to opt out of receiving certain messages although our services may provide a means to modify the frequency of receiving them.
+You may not be able to opt-out of receiving certain email messages although our services may provide a means to modify the frequency of receiving them.

     Opting Out of General or Promotional Communications